mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 **Same person**: I wondered what you were thinking. *[Laughter.]*

 **Katagiri**: No, not passive. *[He chuckles.]* Egoless is passive and positive.
-For instance, you cannot ignore the ego and egoless.
-You have both.
-It’s not real practice whether you should accept a style of ego, or a style of egolessness.
+For instance, you cannot ignore ego and [egolessness]; you have both.
+It’s not real practice whether you should accept a style of ego or a style of egolessness.
 No. It’s not important, alright?
 This is secondary.
-The important point is, first, how do you see humans – so-called Katagiri – as a whole?
+The important point is, first, how do you see humans – [for example] Katagiri – as a whole?
 From where?
 From ego-style, or egoless-style?

-For instance, maybe I told you before, rose...
-No; rose is another example.
-But let’s see an example.
-For instance, if I get the flu, and then two persons try to see me.
-One person, A, says, “I don’t want to catch the flu from you, so please, don’t give a lecture today.
-You should sleep.”
-This is A person.
-B person says, “Well, you got the flu, so please take a rest.
+Let’s look at an example.
+For instance, if I get the flu, and then two people try to see me.
+One person, *A*, says, “I don’t want to catch the flu from you, so please, don’t give a lecture today.
+You should sleep.” *B* person says, “You’ve got the flu, so please take a rest.
 It’s not necessary to give a talk today, because you’re very tired; it’s not so good for you.
 So please take a rest.”
 And then what kind of world comes up between the two?
 Do you understand?

-Important point is not whether you should take ego or egolessness.
-The point is, how do you take care of one person, one reality, one event.
-In terms of where?
+The important point is not whether you should [choose] ego or egolessness; the point is, how do you take care of one person, one reality, one event.
+In terms of what?
 Ego?
 Or egolessness?
 And then, quite a different world comes up.
 Do you understand?

-Or if B person says, “Oh, poor Katagiri, please take a rest, because you got the flu, it’s very difficult for you to give a talk today.”
-That’s pretty nice.
-Because B person is completely practicing egolessness.
-But A person says, “I don’t want to catch the flu from you.”
-That means already...
-A person deals with other person in terms of his own standpoint.
-So always he’s attached to himself.
-This is really manifestation of ego.
-Don’t you think so? *[He laughs.]* So then, a different world comes up.
+If *B* person says, “Oh, poor Katagiri, please take a rest, because you’ve got the flu, it’s very difficult for you to give a talk today,” that’s pretty nice, because *B* person is completely practicing egolessness.
+But *A* person says, “I don’t want to catch the flu from you”; that means *A* person deals with other person in terms of his own standpoint, so always he’s attached to himself.
+This is really manifestation of ego, don’t you think so? *[He laughs.]* So then, a different world comes up.
 Completely different.

-So very naturally, B and Katagiri can come together and also create a peaceful mood of circumstances.
-And then, everyone can get into this peaceful mode of circumstances.
-Naturally.
+So very naturally, *B* and Katagiri can come together and also create a peaceful [mood] (or mode) of circumstances.
+And then, everyone can get into this peaceful [mood] of circumstances.

 That is called egolessness.
-So egolessness is not the idea of egolessness opposed to ego, because you cannot discuss always about egolessness and ego, which of the two are important.
-We cannot say, you know? *[He chuckles.]* We cannot always be practicing egolessness, because if you try to practice egolessness, immediately ego comes up, and so you can see always both.
+Egolessness is not the idea of egolessness opposed to ego, because you cannot discuss always about egolessness and ego, which of the two are important.
+We cannot say, you know? *[He chuckles.]* We cannot always be practicing egolessness, because if you try to practice egolessness, immediately ego comes up, and so you can always see both.

-**Question**: It seems like on the same point, if someone is threatening violence, and A submits, that would be egoless, and B does not submit, or asserts some sort of defence, hence that might be ego coming up.
-But being egoless doesn’t necessarily create peace and harmony.
+**Question**: On the same point, it seems like if someone is threatening violence, and *A* submits, that would be egoless, and B does not submit, or asserts some sort of defense, that might be ego coming up – but that being egoless doesn’t necessarily create peace and harmony.

 **Katagiri**: Sometimes.
 But egolessness can accept whatever situation happens.

 **Same person**: Egolessness is always acceptable?

-**Katagiri**: It’s [accepting] all kinds of events which occur in the egolessness world can be acceptable.
-For instance Gandhi.
+**Katagiri**: It’s [accepting]; all kinds of events which occur in the egolessness world can be acceptable.

+For instance, Gandhi.
 How did he deal with events and circumstances, human beings?
-Everyone’s really violent, et cetera.
-But he saw both, violent or nonviolent.
-But he doesn’t always discuss, so which was should I accept, violent or nonviolent?
-No. Because completely he stands up beyond idea of violent or nonviolent.
+Everyone’s really violent, et cetera, but he saw both: violent or nonviolent.
+But he doesn’t always discuss, “which should I accept, violent or nonviolent?”
+No. Because completely he stands up beyond the idea of violent or nonviolent.
 It means he is constantly standing in total nonviolence, beyond the idea of violent or nonviolent.

 In other words, if you see the rose, I say, “Oh!
 Rose is beautiful.”
 But be careful: there is a thorn, a terrible thorn.
-If I say, “Rose has a terrible thorn behind the beauty,” or you say, “Oh yes, rose has a thorn, but how beautiful the rose is.”
-What’s the difference [between] my life and your life?
-You’re standing completely beyond the idea of thorn, which is terrible, or beautiful rose.
-Beyond this.
-And then you completely actually deal with the rose which has two [aspects]: thorn and beauty, ugliness and beauty.
-Beyond this.
+If I say, “Rose has a terrible thorn behind the beauty,” and you say, “Oh yes, rose has a thorn, but how beautiful the rose is,” what’s the difference [between] my life and your life?
+You’re standing completely beyond the idea of thorn which is terrible or rose which is beautiful, and then you actually deal with the rose which has two [aspects]: thorn and [rose], ugliness and beauty.
 You are always standing in total beauty.
-If you stand up in the beautiful world, you can deal with, you can create or establish a peaceful world, comes up.
+If you stand up in the beautiful world, you can establish a peaceful world, [it] comes up.

 So the same applied to Gandhi.
 Gandhi always stood up in the perfect peaceful world, whatever happened.
 And then he can see human beings, violent, with a thorn, behind the beauty.
 But he doesn’t always argue.
 He’s constantly standing [in] how beautiful human beings are.
 That’s it.
 Is that clear?
 A quite different world comes up.

-So real peace is not discussion or idea of peace or not peace, or violent or not violent.
+So real peace is not discussion of the idea of peace or not-peace, or violent or not-violent.
 You have to show real peace, or perfect non-violence.
 At that time, any kind of event which occurs in the realm of perfect nonviolence can be accepted by you.

 So finally, Gandhi was killed.
 But he forgave.
 That’s a martyr, in a deep sense.

-Maybe I can accept my death, but emotionally, I cannot accept death. *[He laughs.]* But as a whole, I can accept it.
+Maybe I can accept my death.
+But emotionally, I cannot accept death. *[He laughs.]* But as a whole, I can accept it.
 So part of my body, you know, my mind, consciousness, is screaming, “No, I don’t [accept death].”
 But as a whole, I can accept it.
 Because, [there is] no excuse.
-Not giving up, you know?
+[It’s not giving up], you know?

 Do you have more questions? *[He laughs.]*